ruysay/landmarkRemark/README.md

       Kumulos ( https://www.kumulos.com )
       Realm ( https://realm.io/products/realm-mobile-platform)

-I choosed **Firebase** as my backend service because I used Firebase Messaging and Analystics before, it looks more familar to me though I have not used Realtime DB and Auth service.
+I chose **Firebase** as my backend service because I used Firebase Messaging and Analytics before, it looks more familiar to me though I have not used Realtime DB and Auth service.
 So to setup and integrate the Firebase service for this project, there will be some learning curve there but should not be an issue to know how to use them.

 ### User Management: Firebase Auth
-   - Preparation of Firebace Auth - [https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1](https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1)
+   - Preparation of Firebase Auth - [https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1](https://firebase.google.com/docs/auth/android/custom-auth#kotlin+ktx_1)
 - Regarding the user authentication, we only support "Email" + "Password" to sign up and sign in.    [https://firebase.google.com/docs/auth/android/password-auth](https://firebase.google.com/docs/auth/android/password-auth)
 - Although Firebase Auth supports other approaches such as Google sign-in, Facebook Login, and etc, the reason why I use Email + Password to do user authentication are:
 	- At the beginning of the project, I used "Email + Password" as custom user id to manage location note data because I thought there was no time to integrate a user Auth service, but later I realised it is not hard to integrate Firebase Auth and its [passwordAuthentication](https://firebase.google.com/docs/auth/android/password-auth#create_a_password-based_account) API can meets my original design so I move on this approach.